BeautifulTovarisch/ds-guided-intro/introduction/README.md

 1. Think about how you would describe the characteristics of performance and reliability to a non-technical team member.

-2. What improvements to testing can be introduced at your organization?
+2. What lessons about testing did you take away from the Yuan et. al paper?